 The program for English majors is designed to lay a foundation for careers in writing, teaching, scholarship, and research, as well as for many other types of position in the business and professional world where skills in communication, creative, critical, or analytical writing, public relations, editorial skills, advertising, or the like are required.
-Admission to the major in English requires completion of ENGL 310 with a minimum grade of C-; a minimum cumulative grade point average of 2.0; and a minimum grade point average of 2.0 in courses in the major.
+Admission to the major in English requires a minimum cumulative grade point average of 2.0; and a minimum grade point average of 2.0 in courses in the major.